Management Information Systems

 Internships and Job Placement

-Our Career & Student Success Center is onsite in Copeland Hall, ready to help you understand how to use good career marketing strategies, beginning your freshman year.
+Our Business Academic Advising & Career Services center is onsite in Copeland Hall, ready to help you understand how to use good career marketing strategies, beginning your freshman year.
 We’re ready to help you find the perfect internship or job.
 In addition to career fairs, and College Placement Champions, you’ll have access to BOBCAT CareerLink, a web-based system where employers post positions, review resumes, and connect with candidates.
 Plus, participate in workshops, seminars, and even one-on-one coaching to make sure you’re presenting yourself the right way and achieving your career goals.

 Recent Internship and Placement for MIS Students